projects

 Jasper

-Jasper imports your Instagram photos to Grain.social while preserving original timestamps.
+Jasper imports your Instagram photos to Grain or Spark while preserving original timestamps.
 Your memories appear with their original dates, not the import date.

 The name follows ATProto import tools using mineral names — a nod to the pattern established by Malachite.
 Jasper is a red-orange quartz, fitting for something that preserves photographic memories.